 The Waterman Research Center is open Tuesday, Wednesday, Friday, and Saturday: 12:00–2:00 pm and 2:30–4:30 pm, by appointment only.
 The Waterman Research Center will be closed for cleaning each open day at 2:00 pm.

-On your first visit to the Waterman Research Center, you will be asked to fill out a registration card.
-Please bring a driver’s license or other form of photo identification.
+On your first visit (ever, or in a long time) to the Waterman Research Center, you will need to complete a registration form, and submit a research appointment request.
+Please note confirmed appointments are now required to access the Waterman Research Center.
+Find our online registration form and appointment information here.
+You may be asked to provide a driver’s license or other form of photo identification during your initial research visit.
 You may be asked to update your registration information each year.

 Pencils, laptop computers, digital cameras, and loose papers may be brought into the Waterman Research Center.
 A coat rack and free lockers are available for all of your other belongings (coats, purses, brief cases, tote-bags, computer bags, folders, etc.) Paper is provided to researchers using historical manuscripts.